Exhibits in connection with oral interview or written examination shall be submitted when requested by the board.

 An applicant who does not receive a passing grade in an examination may submit a new application for examination.
-The application shall be accompanied by an application fee as required under part 1800.0500, subpart 1.
-The board may require an applicant failing an examination three or more times to submit evidence of improved qualifications before a new application for examination is approved.
+The application must be accompanied by an application fee as required under Minnesota Statutes, section 326.105.
+The board shall require an applicant failing an examination three or more times to submit evidence of improved qualifications before approving a new application for examination.

 Oral interviews may be given each year at such times as may be designated by the board.
 A candidate who files an application for licensure by examination and is determined to be eligible for admission to the examination will be informed of the date and place of the examination in writing.
 Examinations shall be scheduled once the applicant's application is approved.

-The plans and specifications which are prepared by the applicant during the period in which the application is pending must bear the certification stamp of the state in which the applicant is registered along with a statement that she or he has applied for registration in Minnesota and that the application is pending.
-This stamp must be placed on each sheet of the set of drawings prepared for the project, and on the title sheet of the specifications.
+The plans, specifications, and reports prepared by the applicant during the period in which the application is pending must bear the certification stamp of the state in which the applicant is registered along with a statement that the applicant has applied for registration in Minnesota and that the application is pending.
+The applicant shall place this stamp on each sheet of the set of drawings prepared for the project and on the title sheet of specifications and reports.

 The Minnesota board does not require the use of a seal.
 If the state in which the applicant is registered has a seal or provisions for signing and dating plans, specifications, and reports, this will be acceptable.
 If the seal does not provide for signing and dating the plans, the applicant shall sign and date the plans under the seal imprint on each plan certified.

 Concurrent with the submission of an application for licensure as an architect, engineer, or geoscientist, or certification as a certified interior designer by comity, the applicant may submit an application for temporary permit under Minnesota Statutes, section 326.13, clause (1).
 The application must be made on a form provided by the board and must include details about the specific job for which the temporary permit is sought.